MoltenMoustache/TileManager/README.md

 [ ] [ ] **[.]** [ ] [ ]
 [ ] [ ] **[.]** [ ] [ ]
 The array returned DOES include the originating tile.

+##### GetDiagonalCrossFromPoint(point, length)
+This function returns an array of Tile objects in the form of an X formation, originating from the point coordinates provided.
+The 'length' argument determines how long each line of the cross is.

+The array returned does NOT include the originating tile.

+##### GetDiagonalCrossWithPoint(point, length)
+This function returns an array of Tile objects in the form of an X formation, originating from the point coordinates provided.
+The 'length' argument determines how long each line of the cross is.

+The array returned DOES include the originating tile.

+##### GetCircleFromPoint(point, radius)
+This function returns an array of Tile objects in the form of an O formation, originating from the point coordinates provided.
+The 'radius' argument determines the radius of the returned circle.

+The array returned does NOT include the originating tile.

+##### GetCircleWithPoint(point, radius)
+This function returns an array of Tile objects in the form of an O formation, originating from the point coordinates provided.
+The 'radius' argument determines the radius of the returned circle.

+The array returned DOES include the originating tile.

+##### GetNeighbours(point)
+This function returns the tiles directly above, below, to the left and to the right of the 'point' in the form of an array of Tile objects.

+The array returned does NOT include the originating tile.

+##### GetWidth()
+This function returns the length of the X axis (width) of the grid as an integer.

+##### GetHeight()
+This function returns the length of the Y axis (height) of the grid as an integer.